 Language Coverage Gaps - Limited support for some frameworks or legacy stacks, particularly non-mainstream tech

-High Entry Price - First paid tier is $250/month for up to 10 users, though startups get up to 50% discount
+High Entry Price - Basic is $300/month for up to 10 users, though the two-user Developer plan is free

 Pricing: